pkmngodev/flarum-ext-admindashboard/README.md

 Credits to Datitisev for the extension.

-Adapted to better suit the darktheme and any other darkmode themes.
+Adapted to better suit the darktheme and any other darkmode themes especially the PogoDev Forums ([https://talk.pogodev.org](https://talk.pogodev.org)).